 One of the most intimidating things for brand new cryptocurrency users is learning how to store their cryptocurrency safely.
 There are tons of crypto wallets out there, and it’s difficult to know exactly which one to choose.

-Information for cryptocurrency transaction is kept on the blockchain, but you need to have the right crypto wallet to get a hold of this info for yourself.
+Information on cryptocurrency transactions is kept on the blockchain, but you need to have the right crypto wallet to get a hold of this info for yourself.
 The good thing about this is that your funds are never really lost.

 However, it is totally possible to lose access to it, and that means that you should take the appropriate steps to safeguard your personal info.
 This means making frequent backups or keeping a recovery phrase handy and well protected.
 You can get into your wallet on multiple devices even using this backup.